-Through December 31, 2020, the Company has funded its operations primarily with proceeds from the initial closing and additional closings of its convertible preferred stock financings and through its license agreements.
-The Company has incurred recurring losses and negative operating cash flows from operations since its inception, including net losses of \$22.2 million and \$24.2 million for the years ended December 31, 2020 and 2019, respectively.
-As of December 31, 2020, the Company had cash of \$17.4 million and an accumulated deficit of \$116.9 million.
+Through December 31, 2021, the Company has funded its operations primarily with proceeds from the initial closing and additional closings of its convertible preferred stock financings, through its license agreements, and through its IPO.
+On November 2, 2021, the Company completed its IPO, in which it issued and sold 6,210,000 shares of common stock, including the full exercise of the underwriters' option to purchase additional shares at a price to the public of \$14.00 per share for aggregate gross proceeds of \$86.9 million.
+The Company received approximately \$78.3 million in net proceeds after deducting underwriting discounts, commissions and offering expenses.
+The Company has incurred recurring losses and negative operating cash flows from operations since its inception, including net losses of \$35.3 million and \$22.2 million for the years ended December 31, 2021 and 2020, respectively.
+As of December 31, 2021, the Company had cash and cash equivalents of \$149.1 million and an accumulated deficit of \$152.1 million.
 The Company expects to continue to generate operating losses for the foreseeable future.

-As of the issuance date of these financial statements for the year ended December 31, 2020, the Company has raised an additional \$87.5 million through convertible preferred stock financings in 2021 and expects that its cash will be sufficient to fund its operating expenses and capital expenditure requirements through at least 12 months from the issuance of the financial statements.
+As of the issuance date of these consolidated financial statements for the year ended December 31, 2021, the Company expects that its cash and cash equivalents will be sufficient to fund its operating expenses and capital expenditure requirements through at least 12 months from the issuance of these consolidated financial statements.
 The future viability of the Company beyond that point is dependent on its ability to raise additional capital to finance its operations.